 The businesses carrying the nature of costs that are not fixed, go for an estimate instead of creating a quotation to give an approximate of the job to be done.

 In quotation, the validity of the cost is for a specified number of days.
 Hence, businesses use quotations when the price of materials used in the project keeps fluctuating.
+If building quotations are likely to form a part of your business then you may want to look at the best quoting software.

 In comparison to a quotation, an estimate is a more flexible document.
 For an estimate, the project timeline and completion date are more prone to circumstantial changes.
 As mentioned earlier, when required a client can add requirements to the project’s scope mid-way or any unexpected changes can occur.